hmans/statery/README.md

 ### Motivation & Assumptions

 There are more React state management libraries out there than _actual state_, so why build another one?
 Frankly, I have no excuse.
 I know.
 Everything is terrible.
+I am terrible.

 However, I've always felt that there was a state management solution missing that worked exactly the way _I_ wanted, and let me tell you, I only ever want simple things.